EOSIO/eos/README.md

 <a name="autobuild"></a>
 ### Automated build script

-For Ubuntu 16.10 and MacOS Sierra, there is an automated build script that can install all dependencies and builds EOS.
+For Ubuntu 16.10 and MacOS Sierra, there is an automated build script that can install all dependencies and build EOS.

-It is called build.sh with following inputs.
+It is called build.sh with the following inputs:
 - architecture [ubuntu|darwin]
 - optional mode [full|build]

-The second optional input can be full or build where full implies that it installs dependencies and builds eos.
-If you omit this input then build script always installs dependencies and then builds eos.
+The second optional input can be `full` or `build` where `full` implies that it installs dependencies and builds EOS.
+If you omit this input, then the build script will install dependencies and then builds EOS.

 ```bash
 ./build.sh <architecture> <optional mode>